weldonj/CA4023_Sentiment_Analysis_BERT/_sources/Intro.md

 **BERT with 512 sequence length -**

-Here I increase the maximum sequence length from 256 to 512 and examine what impace this has on the performance, in terms of accuracy but also efficiency.
+Here I increase the maximum sequence length from 256 to 512 and examine what impact this has on the performance, in terms of accuracy but also efficiency.

 **BERT with 512 sequence length and 12 Epochs -**